dice-group/ida-pg/librarian/modules/scraper/README.md

 ```

 Reference attributes can be specified in two ways:
-1. By specifying all nodes in the snippet vector and add references between them via the `:db/id` attribute.
+1. By specifying all nodes at the top level in the snippet vector and adding references between them via the `:db/id` attribute.
     The ids to refer to other concepts need to be negative integers.
     Example snippet:
     ```clojure